MPES: Project Management in the Health Sector

-CROSS-FUNCTIONAL TRAINING FOR IN-DEPTH KNOWLEDGE OF CHEMICAL RISKS IN THE WORKPLACE, FROM RISK ASSESSMENT TO RISK MANAGEMENT.
+A CROSS-FUNCTIONAL TRAINING PROGRAM FOR A DEEPER UNDERSTANDING OF CHEMICAL RISKS IN THE WORKPLACE, FROM RISK ASSESSMENT TO RISK MANAGEMENT.

 OBJECTIVES

-The objective is to train executives who are specialists in corporate health and environmental management, operational in the fields of quality, safety, and the environment.in companies, who are operational in the fields of quality, hygiene, chemical risks, and social responsibility AND to promote the employability of graduates through academic and work-study training work-study programs, while offering interactive teaching.
+The goal is to train corporate executives who specialize in health and the environment and are skilled in the areas of quality, hygiene, chemical risks, and corporate social responsibility, AND to enhance graduates’ employability through academic and work-study programs while offering interactive instruction.

-• Analysis, characterization, and assessment of risk situations
+• Analysis, characterization, and assessment of high-risk situations

 • Project management, risk management